Power-law Bianchi type I inflation with multiple vector fields: Stability analysis

 where $I_6$ is the $6\times 6$ identity matrix.
-The stability region then is the conditions on parameters that ensure that all the roots of Eq. \eqref{eigenvalue eq} have negative real parts.
-For simplicity, we will assume all the parameters $\lambda$, $\rho_a$, $\rho_b$, and $\rho_c$ are positive.
-The detailed derivation of the fixed point's stability regions using the Routh–Hurwitz criterion will be presented in Appendix \ref{RH criterion} for convenience.
-In the following, we only describe the main results.
+The stability region is then determined by the conditions on parameters that ensure that all the roots of Eq. \eqref{eigenvalue eq} have negative real parts.
+For the fixed point type 0, the task is simple since the corresponding matrix $M$ is diagonal.
+For the other fixed points, especially for the fixed point type III, the eigenvalue equation becomes very complicated to solve analytically.
+In principle, one may choose several specific sets of parameter values and solve the eigenvalue equation numerically.
+However, this approach would not provide a systematic picture of the stability of the fixed points.
+Therefore, we instead employ the Routh-Hurwitz criterion - a helpful technique in stability analysis \cite{Merkin,Nise}.
+The power of the Routh-Hurwitz criterion is that it tells us whether all the roots have negative real parts without explicitly solving the equation.
+The detailed derivation of the stability regions of the fixed points will be presented in Appendix \ref{RH criterion} for convenience.
+In the following, we will only describe the main results.
+For simplicity, we only consider the case where $\lambda$, $\rho_a$, $\rho_b$, and $\rho_c$ are positive from now on.